shilgam/tg-reposter/workflow_state.md

 - Created comprehensive test suite with 11 new tests covering all scenarios
 - All 31 tests passing including sleep interval functionality
 - Interface: make repost ARGS="--sleep=30 --destination=<channel>"

+2025-06-30: VALIDATE phase completed for Item 13.
+All tests passing, including new delete command with CLI and Makefile support.
+Documentation and changelog updated.
+Implementation validated with robust test coverage and file auto-detection.

 ## Workflow History
 <!-- RULE_GIT_COMMIT_01 stores commit SHAs and messages here -->